 Our eyes are probably the most important vital structures we have in our body.
-They discovered on the surface by a thin layer of skin and soft tissue called the eyelids.
 The eyelids serve multiple purposes including protecting the eyeball from injury, controlling the amount of light that enters the eye and also constantly lubricating the eyeball with tears secreted by the lacrimal gland during blinking.
 All these functions together help maintain the structural integrity of the eyeball and protect them from external influences.

 From an anatomical point of view, the eyelid consists primarily of skin, underlying soft tissue also called a subcutaneous tissue and a thin layer of muscle called the orbicularis oculi.
 Under this muscle are other issues that divide the area into different planes.
 These are called septum and include the fibrous orbital septum and tarsi.
 In adds to to this, in order for the eyelids to open are lid retractors that help assist blinking.
 Finally, there also exists a small amount of fat tissue as well.
 The eyeball is covered by a thin layer of tissue called the conjunctiva.